kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 Some notes...

 This tutorial is based on my implementing the [Tipue search jQuery plugin](http://www.tipue.com/search/ "Read more about Tipue Search")when I redesigned my site and while I'm very happy with it, I'm not suggesting that you use it your self.
-The point of the tutorial.
+The point of the tutorial is to teach you how to create JavaScript-powered search for a Jekyll site and to create fallback search functionality if JavaScript and/or CSS is disabled.